 - Cultivates close-knit teams that are empowered to assist one another

 - A lack of clear responsibilities might result in underperformance by some team members

 - Affiliative leaders are hesitant to express negative things that would affect the growth of others

 - The organization’s aims are frequently overlooked

 Democratic leadership is similar to Lewin’s participative leadership.
-Everyone in the team is encouraged to engage and offer ideas.
+Encouraging everyone in the team to engage and contribute ideas.
 As a consequence, even if the leader has the last word, the team feels empowered.

 Democratic leadership works best in high-skilled teams where all members can contribute meaningfully.
 It has less of an influence on junior teams that lack expertise and understanding on the subject.
-It should also not be applied in cases that need urgent response.
+You should not apply this that need urgent response.

 Advantages of democratic leadership:

 - Create a high level of employee involvement and trust